textninja/infra/experiments/terraform-gcp-basic/README.md

 # GCP Basic Setup

+This contains the very basics for infrastructure as code on Google Cloud Platform.

 ## Preliminary Setup

 To start, we're just spinning up a VPC and some VMs.
 To use this file with pre-existing secrets, run: